Operation Barbarossa: War crimes

-Organized crimes against civilians, including women and children, were carried out on a huge scale by the German police and military forces, as well as the local collaborators.
+Organised crimes against civilians, including women and children, were carried out on a huge scale by the German police and military forces, as well as the local collaborators.
 Under the command of the Reich Security Main Office, the Einsatzgruppen killing squads conducted large-scale massacres of Jews and communists in conquered Soviet territories.
 Holocaust historian Raul Hilberg puts the number of Jews murdered by "mobile killing operations" at 1,400,000.
-The original instructions to kill "Jews in party and state positions" were broadened to include "all male Jews of military age" and then expanded once more to "all male Jews regardless of age."
+The original instructions to kill "Jews in party and state positions" were broadened to include "all male Jews of military age" and then expanded once more to "all male Jews regardless of age".
 By the end of July, the Germans were regularly killing women and children.
-On 18 December 1941, Himmler and Hitler discussed the "Jewish question", and Himmler noted the meeting's result in his appointment book: "To be annihilated as partisans."
+On 18 December 1941, Himmler and Hitler discussed the "Jewish question", and Himmler noted the meeting's result in his appointment book: "To be annihilated as partisans".
 According to Christopher Browning, "annihilating Jews and solving the so-called 'Jewish question' under the cover of killing partisans was the agreed-upon convention between Hitler and Himmler".
 In accordance with Nazi policies against "inferior" Asian peoples, Turkmens were also persecuted.
 According to a post-war report by Prince Veli Kajum Khan, they were imprisoned in concentration camps in terrible conditions, where those deemed to have "Mongolian" features were murdered daily.
 Asians were also targeted by the Einsatzgruppen and were the subjects of lethal medical experiments and murder at a "pathological institute" in Kiev.
 Hitler received reports of the mass killings conducted by the Einsatzgruppen which were first conveyed to the RSHA, where they were aggregated into a summary report by Gestapo Chief Heinrich Müller.

 Burning houses suspected of being partisan meeting places and poisoning water wells became common practice for soldiers of the German 9th Army.
 At Kharkov, the fourth largest city in the Soviet Union, food was provided only to the small number of civilians who worked for the Germans, with the rest designated to slowly starve.
-Thousands of Soviets were deported to Germany to be used as slave labor beginning in 1942.
+Thousands of Soviets were deported to Germany for use as slave labour beginning in 1942.